What Is a Paddle Raise? The Complete Fundraiser Guide

 Paddle raise for hybrid and virtual events

-Raise the paddle works for in-person galas, but it also works for hybrid auctions and virtual events.
+Raise the paddle works for in-person galas.
+It also works for hybrid auctions and virtual events.
 Remote guests can pledge via the same mobile link they use for bidding.
-Your software aggregates in-room and online pledges into one total.
-Hybrid auctions makes this seamless—one platform, one catalog, one paddle raise, one checkout.

 What is a paddle raise at an auction?